drduh/macOS-Security-and-Privacy-Guide/README.md

 The first user account is always an administrator account.
 Administrator accounts belong to the admin group and can use sudo to run commands with elevated privileges, including as root.
 Any program the administrator executes can potentially obtain the same access, making this a security risk.

-Utilities like `sudo` have [weaknesses that can be exploited](https://bogner.sh/2014/03/another-mac-os-x-sudo-password-bypass/) by concurrently-running software.
+Utilities like `sudo` may have vulnerabilities which can be [exploited](https://bogner.sh/2014/03/another-mac-os-x-sudo-password-bypass/) by concurrently-running software.

-It is considered a best practice by [Apple](https://help.apple.com/machelp/mac/10.12/index.html#/mh11389) to use a separate standard account for day-to-day work and use the admin account for installations and system configuration.
+It is considered a [best practice](https://help.apple.com/machelp/mac/10.12/index.html#/mh11389) to use a separate standard account for day-to-day work and use the admin account for installations and system configuration.

-It is not strictly required to ever log into the admin account via the macOS login screen.
+It is not strictly required to ever login with the admin account via the macOS login screen.
 When a Terminal command requires administrator privileges, the system will prompt for authentication and Terminal then continues using those privileges.
-To that end, Apple provides some [recommendations](https://support.apple.com/HT203998) for hiding the admin account and its home directory.
-This can be an elegant solution to avoid having a visible 'ghost' account.
+To that end, Apple provides [recommendations](https://support.apple.com/102099) for hiding the admin account and its home directory.

 ## Caveats